-- Connect up to four devices simultaneously via Multi User - Multi Input Multi Output (MU-MIMO)
+- It can connect up to four devices simultaneously via multi-user, multi-input, multi-output (MU-MIMO) technology.

-The IEEE is hard at work on the 802.11ax standard and plans to release it publicly in 2019.
-You can read the specification on the IEEE website.
-Also, the National Instruments published an excellent 802.11ax white paper that's worth a read.
+The IEEE is hard at work on the 802.11ax standard and released it publicly in 2019.
+You can read the specifications on the IEEE website.
+National Instruments' 802.11ax whitepaper is also worth a read.

-As we said earlier, MIMO allows a wireless access point to work with up to four separate data streams simultaneously.
-802.11ax brings MIMO multiplexing with Orthogonal Frequency Division Access (OFDA) to the table.
+Multi-input, multi-output technology allows a wireless access point to work with up to four separate data streams simultaneously.
+802.11ax brings MIMO with orthogonal frequency-division multiplexing (OFDM) to the table.
 What that means in a nutshell is that 802.11ax routers can broadcast four MIMO spatial streams, giving you four times the maximum theoretical bandwidth per stream.

 [Looking for network security services?
 Check out our best picks.]

-Assuming a single 802.11ax stream of 3.5 Gbps, and multiplying that by four and you'll get a maximum theoretical bandwidth of 14 Gbps.
-That's fast, but there are always mitigating factors, such as which channel width in the 5-GHz band the wireless access point uses.
+Assuming a single 802.11ax stream of 3.5 Gbps and multiplying that by four, you'll get a maximum theoretical bandwidth of 14 Gbps.
+That's fast, but there are always mitigating factors, such as which channel width on the 5GHz band the wireless access point uses.

-Why does anybody need that much network speed? you might ask.
-Well, consider the idea of performing any of the following actions with nearly zero lag:
+Why does anybody need that much network speed?
+Well, imagine performing any of these actions with nearly zero lag:

-- Download full retail games to your console
+- Downloading full retail games to your console

-- Mesh your household "smart" appliances with no latency
+- Meshing your smart household appliances with no latency

-Given the cost of some higher-end Wi-Fi hardware, it's good news that 802.11ax will be backward-compatible with the existing and in some cases older 802.11a/b/g/n/ac standards.
+Given the cost of some high-end Wi-Fi hardware, it's good news that 802.11ax will be backward-compatible with the existing – and in some cases older – 802.11a/b/g/n/ac standards.

-The IEEE is architecting 802.11ax to provide steady, resilient performance even in Wi-Fi dense areas.
-For example, think of how many Wi-Fi wireless local area networks (WLANs) compete in both the 2.4-GHz and 5-GHz bands in a typical high-rise apartment building.
+The IEEE is architecting 802.11ax to provide steady, resilient performance even in Wi-Fi-dense areas.
+For example, think of how many wireless local area networks (WLANs) compete on both the 2.4GHz and 5GHz bands in a typical high-rise apartment building.

 As of this writing, we know very little about the effective indoor and outdoor range supported by 802.11ax.
-By comparison, 802.11n, the current-generation Wi-Fi standard, has an approximate indoor range of 70 meters, or 230 feet.
-It's approximate outdoor range is 240 meters, or 820 feet.
+For comparison, 802.11n, the current-generation Wi-Fi standard, has an approximate indoor range of 70 meters, or 230 feet.
+Its approximate outdoor range is 240 meters, or 820 feet.

-If there's a bottleneck to the IEEE 802.11ax release and adoption process, it's (a) certification; and (b) original equipment manufacturer (OEM) support.
-Intel and Qualcomm have both announced chips will be ready within the year for the new standard.
+If there's a bottleneck to the IEEE 802.11ax release and adoption process, it's certification and original equipment manufacturer (OEM) support.
+Intel and Qualcomm have both announced that chips will be ready within the year for the new standard.
 Asus and D-Link have both announced routers that will run on it.
 But it will be some time before the new standard becomes the standard.

 The Wi-Fi Alliance certifies Wi-Fi interfaces and equipment against the published IEEE 802.11 standards.
-Although the IEEE plans to release the 802.11ax specification in 2019, there is no saying how long the certification process will take.
+Although the IEEE released the 802.11ax specification in 2019, there is no saying how long the certification process will take.

-The Wi-Fi certification process is important; we customers rely upon Wi-Fi Alliance certification to purchase Wi-Fi equipment with confidence, knowing before you reach the point of sale that the new equipment will work with your existing networking environment.
+The Wi-Fi certification process is important; we customers rely on Wi-Fi Alliance certification to help us purchase Wi-Fi equipment with confidence, knowing before we reach the point of sale that it will work within our existing networking environment.